MicrosoftDocs/bot-docs/articles/rest-api/bot-framework-rest-connector-authentication.md

 This article describes the authentication technologies and requirements for the service-level authentication that takes place between a bot and the Bot Connector service.
 If you're writing your own authentication code, you must implement the security procedures described in this article to enable your bot to exchange messages with the Bot Connector service.

 > [!IMPORTANT]
-> If you're writing your own authentication code, it is critical that you implement all security procedures correctly.
+> If you're writing your own authentication code, it's critical that you implement all security procedures correctly.
 > By implementing all steps in this article, you can mitigate the risk of an attacker being able to read messages that
 > are sent to your bot, send messages that impersonate your bot, and steal secret keys.